9.3.1 Disclosure

 Approval for Multiple Letters to Third Parties

-1. A special agent will not send multiple letters of a similar nature to third parties for information without prior managerial approval.
-However, in all instances where the special agent will be sending ten or more letters of a similar nature to third parties, the SAC or the Assistant Special Agent in Charge (ASAC) will approve the mailing.
+1. A SA will not send multiple letters of a similar nature to third parties for information without prior managerial approval.
+However, in all instances where the SA will be sending ten or more letters of a similar nature to third parties, the SAC or the Assistant Special Agent in Charge (ASAC) will approve the mailing.
 Managerial approval will be indicated on the file copy of the letter.

-2. The special agent or SSA should obtain the advice of the Disclosure Manager and the CT Counsel prior to submitting the template letter to the CI management official for approval.
+2. The SA or SSA should obtain the advice of the Disclosure Manager and CT Counsel prior to submitting the template letter to the CI management official for approval.
 The advice may be provided in an informal format.
 However, it should be forwarded to the CI management official and documented in the administrative file.

 Content of Multiple Letters to Third Parties

-1. The body of the letter may not disclose that the special agent author is conducting a criminal investigation of the taxpayer.
-The special agent can include his/her title (Special Agent) in the body of the letter, but not that he/she is an employee of Criminal Investigation.
+1. The body of the letter may not disclose that the SA author is conducting a criminal investigation of the taxpayer.
+The SA can include their title (Special Agent) in the body of the letter, but not that they are an employee of Criminal Investigation.

 2. When authorizing multiple letters, management should ensure that: